dominno/sentinel/RULES.md

         @{docs/technical.md}
         @{docs/architecture.mermaid}
         @{docs/unit_testing_guideline.md}
-    - If context cannot be restored, STOP.
+    - If any core context files are missing or empty, enter PROJECT_ONBOARDING_MODE to bootstrap the project via Q&A and research.
+If context still cannot be restored, STOP.
 Request missing files.
 No code is written without full context.

 # =========================
 # == TECH DEBT/REFACTOR WORKFLOW ==